tier2tickets/Knowledge-Base/content/general/bestpractices.md

 Many users will start using the Helpdesk Buttons with no instruction at all.
 However,  you may have some users who are used to putting in tickets in certain ways. (or not at all) In order to maximize adoption and get the biggest benefit from the button software we recommend the following:

 ## 1) Distribute the guide
 Prior to or during setup distribute [The Guide](https://www.helpdeskbuttons.com/wp-content/uploads/2020/03/Introduction-to-HDB-20200311.pdf) to end users.
 This one page handout explains what it is and how to use it.
-You can also use the guide it in your Marketing bundle! (we actually include a fully functional button that we give out in [our MSP marketing binder](https://imgur.com/a/TSeuoLU) marketing binder)  Let them know that they can use the buttons to put in tickets even if their computer is offline.
+You can also use the guide it in your marketing bundle!
+(Our MSP sister company actually includes a fully functional button that they give out in their [MSP marketing binder](https://imgur.com/a/TSeuoLU) )  Let them know that they can use the buttons to put in tickets even if their computer is offline.

 ## 2) Change user shortcuts
  If you use a ticketing portal link on end user desktops, consider removing it.
-You can specify your portal link and logo to show up on the first GUI page of the button software itself.
-This will encourage the end users to use the software to submit tickets while still retaining the ability to use your portal directly when it is most appropriate, such as billing or administrative lookups and will remove customer confusion as to which thing to use.
+You can specify your portal link and logo to show up on the first GUI page of the button software itself and this is a much cleaner workflow.
+This will encourage the end users to use the software to submit tickets while still retaining the ability to use your portal directly when it is most appropriate and this will remove customer confusion as to which link to use.

 ## 3) Edit your email responder
-If you accept tickets via e-mail currently, consider adding instructions to your autoresponder, our MSP uses the following:  “ Thank you we have received your request and your ticket has been created.
+If you accept tickets via e-mail currently, consider adding instructions to your autoresponder.
+Our MSP uses the following:  “ Thank you we have received your request and your ticket has been created.
 Did you know the fastest easiest way to submit tickets is via our Helpdesk Buttons?
 This method gives us a lot of extra information we can use to solve your issue and is the best way for us to service you quickly.  “